diegomarzo/diegomarzo.github.io/_drafts/2020-07-13-access-external-stacks.md

     Default: main-network
 ```

-It is important to note that we need to specify the main stack name, a recommened thing could be add a Default name here so we can import it easily from the CLI or from the Console, if not, we will need to navigate across the console to Copy&Paste the stack name, since the Console is not the friendliest interface around.
+It is important to note that we need to specify the main stack name, a recommended thing could add a Default name here so we can import it easily from the CLI or the Console, if not, we will need to navigate across the console to Copy&Paste the stack name, since the Console is not the friendliest interface around.

 To use one of the values, we just need tu use the Fn::ImportValue, so for example to read the VPC Id we declared before (!Sub "${AWS::StackName}-VPCID") we just need to write down the following, when creating our new Subnet: